agdsn/sipa/README.md

 * has been designed for our purposes (e.g. view each user's specific data) it is not suitable for any custom use.

-Note that **this will change soon**, because we plan to use the Sektionsweb elsewhere.
+Note that **this will change soon**, because we plan to use sipa elsewhere.

 Libraries required to run dev server